johnny-woodtke/vercel-bun/example/README.md

 ### Redis Demo Endpoints

-- `POST /api/redis/entries` - Add a new text entry to the current session
+- `POST /api/redis/entries` - Add a new entry to the current session
 - `GET /api/redis/entries` - Retrieve all entries for the current session
 - `DELETE /api/redis/entries/:id` - Delete a specific entry
-- `GET /api/redis/stats` - Get session statistics (ID, entry count, TTL info)

 ### Content Type Examples